lynrep/urgocab/README.md

 ## Disclaimer:

-1. This project is intended to showcase our knowledge and skills in Front End Web Development using technologies like Vue.js, Vue Router, CSS Tailwind, Firebase and APIs.
-2. Google Maps will be replaced with OpenStreetMap
-3. Most improvements requires Back End technology
+GoogleMaps will be replaced by an open source Map API services Most improvements require Backend technology

 ### APP DEVELOPERS: